FJuette/tusk-ms/README.md

 # Tusk demo/reference application

-My template for new small projects.
+My template for new small projects in the world of microservices.

 ## Technologies

   * .Net Core 3.0
   * EF Core 3.0
-  * FluentValidation
+  * FluentValidation and .net core default validation disabled
   * AutoMapper
-  * MediatR
+  * MediatR for CQRS
-  * Swashbuckle Swagger
+  * Swashbuckle Swagger with xml documention enabled
-  * Serilog
+  * Serilog with default console output

 Inspired from https://github.com/JasonGT/NorthwindTraders

+## Remarks
+I did not added a respository / UoW pattern because in my opinion its to heavy for microservices.

 ## TODOs